-I was recently asked by an art historian and curator why I call myself an “Imaginist” artist.
-She said, “Isn’t all art Imaginist?”
-Not Really.
+I was recently asked by a curator why I call myself an “Imaginist” artist.
+She asked, “Isn’t all art Imaginist?”

 Another LA curator said she considered me a ‘Female Surrealist.’
-While that is not a bad category to occupy, I don’t feel the paintings I make are in the same arena as works by female Surrealists I admire like Leonora Carrington, Freda Khalo and Dorothea Tanning.
-I love those artists and draw a lot of inspiration from them (see Deer Maiden) but I’m in a different wheelhouse most of the time.
+I chafe at the description of a “female” anything, as if gender creates a sub-category.
+But, my paintings do incorporate the surrealist juxtaposition of incongruous elements in a similar manner as the works of Leonora Carrington, Freda Khalo and Dorothea Tanning.
+I love those artists and draw a lot of inspiration from them (see Deer Maiden.)

 Title photo: Feejee Mermaid, 30″ x 24″ oil on canvas, 2014, Sarah Stone